mertasan/laravel-menu/README.md

 Laravel Menu does this for you automatically according to the current **URI** the time you register the item.

-You can also choose the element to be activated (item or the link) in `settings.php` which resides in package's config directory:
+You can also select the item (item or link) to be enabled from the package's configuration settings:

 ```php
 'active_element' => 'item',    // item|link